 The whole exhibition will not take you more than a few minutes as it consists only from two rooms.
 In the first room (on the left side) you will be able to see three historical pianos, an old radio, two sofas and some photos hanging on the walls.

-The small corridor in between the two rooms contains some more photos from the period Johann spent in Weimar, a city in Germany.
+The small corridor in between the two rooms contains some more photos from the period Hummel spent in Weimar, a city in Germany.

-In the middle of the second room there is the piano on which the young Johann was taught to play by Mozart.
+In the middle of the second room there is the piano on which the young Hummel was taught to play by Mozart.
 He lived in Vienna at that time.

 A big white statue displaying Johann’s face is standing in the corner.
 You can read about the composer’s life at the same time – explanation notes are spread on the walls.
 Do have a look at the chandelier in this room – how beautifully decorated it is!